-- A. In consideration of safety issues, children under the age of 16 shall not be allowed to participate in the repairs without prior approval of the Construction Supervisor for each individual occurrence. - B. Each participant agrees that they many not hire or pay anyone to do their work for them. - C. Hours shall be recorded by the participant with approval of the Construction Supervisor.
-Any conflict over number of hours worked will be resolved by the Construction Supervisor. - D. While performing scheduled repairs under this agreement, being under the influence of alcohol or illegal drugs will not be tolerated.
-Any incident involving alcohol or illegal drugs on the job is cause for automatic expulsion of the participant by the Construction Supervisor termination of this agreement.

-- E. Each participant agrees that they will be responsible for all materials, supplies, and other items purchased for their house regardless of the location of such materials, supplies or other items.
-Any theft, loss, breakage or damage is the responsibility of the participant and replacement or repair will be made out of their loan funds. - F. The participants shall pay for all materials and contracted work purchased for benefit of their home, including extra materials or overruns.
+- A. In consideration of safety issues, children under the age of sixteen shall not be allowed to participate in the repairs without prior approval of the Construction Supervisor for each individual occurrence. - B. Each participant agrees that they may not hire or pay anyone to do their work for them. - C. Hours shall be recorded by the participant with approval of the Construction Supervisor.
+Any conflict over the number of hours worked will be resolved by the Construction Supervisor. - D. While performing scheduled repairs under this agreement, being under the influence of alcohol or illegal drugs will not be tolerated.
+Any incident involving alcohol or illegal drugs on the job is cause for automatic expulsion of the participant by the Program Director and termination of this agreement. - E. The participant agrees that they will be responsible for all materials, supplies, and other items purchased for their house regardless of the location of such materials, supplies or other items.
+Any theft, loss, breakage, or damage is the responsibility of the participant, and replacement or repair will be paid out of participant construction funds if not covered by insurance. - F. The participants shall pay for all materials and contracted work purchased for the benefit of their home, including extra materials or overruns.